islamicity24/AmazonCity/Mod 9/Challenge/Scalable and Highly Available Environment.md

 8. Create a NAT gateway in the Public Subnet in the second Availability Zone.
 9. Configure the network to send internet-bound traffic from instances in Private Subnet 2 to the NAT gateway you just created.

+  1. Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
+  2. In the navigation pane, choose "Nat Gateways".
+  3. Choose "Create NAT Gateway".
+  4. On the "Create a NAT gateway" page, choose the following configuration settings:
+    - Subnet: Select the Public Subnet in the second Availability Zone.
+    - Elastic IP allocation ID: Choose an existing Elastic IP address, or create a new one.
+    - Click "Create NAT Gateway".
+  5. Wait for the NAT gateway to become available.
+This may take a few minutes.
+  6. Once the NAT gateway is available, note its ID and the ID of the Elastic IP address associated with it.
+  7. In the navigation pane, choose "Route Tables".
+  8. Select the route table that is associated with Private Subnet 2.
+  9. Choose the "Routes" tab, and then choose "Edit routes".
+  10. In the "Edit routes" dialog box, choose "Add another route".
+  11. In the "Destination" field, enter "0.0.0.0/0" to specify that this route applies to all internet-bound traffic.
+  12. In the "Target" field, choose "Nat Gateway", and then select the NAT gateway that you created in step 4.
+  13. Choose "Save routes".

+You have now created a NAT gateway in the second Availability Zone and configured the network to send internet-bound traffic from instances in Private Subnet 2 to the NAT gateway.

 ## Task 3: Creating a bastion host instance in a public subnet
 In this task, you will create a bastion host in a public subnet.
 In later tasks, you will create an EC2 instance in a private subnet and connect to it from this bastion host.

-10. From the Amazon EC2 console, create an EC2 instance in one of the public subnets of the Lab VPC.
+10. From the Amazon EC2 console, create an EC2 instance in one of the _public subnets_ of the _Lab VPC_.
 It must meet the following criteria:

 - Name: Bastion Host
 - Amazon Machine Image (AMI): Amazon Linux 2 AMI (HVM)